ozanh/ugo/docs/tutorial.md

 `compiled-function` type name.
 Parameters can be defined for main function with [`param`](#param) statement and main function returns a value with `return` statement as well.
 If return statement is missing, `undefined` value is returned by default.
-All functions return single value and tuple assignment is not supported.
+All functions return single value but thanks to [destructuring](destructuring.md) feature uGO allows to return multiple values as an array and set returning array elements to multiple variables.

 uGO relies on Go's garbage collector and there is no allocation limit for objects like Tengo.
 To run scripts which are not safe must be run in a sandboxed